tableau/connector-plugin-sdk/docs/design.md

 Choosing the right dialect is a critical part of writing a connector.
 For example:

-- If you set <span style="font-family: courier new">base</span> to "mysql_odbc' as the parent, you can skip configuring a dialect, and your connector will use the parent’s dialect.
+- If you set <span style="font-family: courier new">base</span> to "mysql_odbc" as the parent, you can skip configuring a dialect, and your connector will use the parent’s dialect.
 - If your database follows the SQL standards of another database that Tableau already supports (listed below), then you can choose that dialect as a starting point.

 These are valid values for <span style="font-family: courier new">base</span>: